mouseless-eth/Listing-Sniping-Bot/README.md

 ganache -f https://polygon-mainnet.g.alchemy.com/v2/<your-alchemy-api-key-here> \
         -u 0x72A53cDBBcc1b9efa39c834A540550e23463AAcB
 ```
->If in the future the example whale account no longer holds weth, replace their address
+>Replace the whale addr if they no longer hold weth

->I reccomend using [alchemy](https://docs.alchemy.com/alchemy/) as the provider especially when creating mainnet forks, due to their efficient caching system
+>I reccomend using [alchemy](https://docs.alchemy.com/alchemy/) as your provider especially when creating mainnet forks, because of their caching

 ### Setting Up The .env File
 Set up the `.env` file with the following variables for the test to work